entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 ```

 ### Explanation of properties
 * `spec.dbms` is used to select the database management of choice.
+The Entando Operator will use this value to deploy a dedicated Database instance in this namespace
-If this value matches up to the `spec.dbms` property
+     for Keycloak to use.
+If this value matches the `spec.dbms` property
      of a previously  configured [EntandoDatabaseService](../../tutorials/devops/external-database),
      the Keycloak image will be configured to use this service.
-     Alternately, the Entando Operator will use this value to deploy a dedicated Database instance in this namespace
-     for Keycloak to use.
      If left empty or given a value of 'none', Keycloak will deploy using its own internal
      H2 database.
 * `spec.imageName` is used to provide a customized image.
 By default, the operator will use the `entando/entando-keycloak`
      discussed above.
 When using the default image, please refer to the